Do NOT Expect

 Nothing is perfect in this world.
 Nobody is perfect in this world.
 So, do not expect too much or do not expect anything at all from anyone.

 Do not expect that the politicians will deliver on their promises.
-Do not believe them when they say that should you vote for them they would bring about utopia.
+Believe me, politicians are very good at breaking promises.
+So, do not believe them when they say that should you vote for them they would make the country a paradise here on earth.
 Be thankful if they could but do not bet on it.
+But vote just the same.
+Then, after casting your vote, keep your fingers crossed and hope that you voted for the right candidates.
 The truth is no earthly being is capable of making the social, political and economic conditions of the world perfect.

 Do not also expect that the workplace is a perfect environment.
 That’s the worst assumption to make.
 You will never find a heavenly workplace.
 You will end up disappointed if you expect that the people in your organization, from the rank and file to the people upstairs, are angels.
 They are not.
 They are just like you and me – humans.
 They could be worse than us – or better.
 Who knows?

 Expect nothing from anyone in your workplace.
 Just work and perform your duties and responsibilities as stipulated in your job description.
 That’s the way to do it.
 Love the job and enjoy the pay.
-Deserve the pay.
+But make sure that you deserve the pay – that every single cent you receive you worked hard for it.

 If you’re not happy with the job and the pay – LEAVE.
 If you love your work and the compensation is good but you feel that the organizational climate is so terrible that it suffocates you then LEAVE.
 If you feel like you’re being taken advantage of – LEAVE.
 It is as simple as that.
 Find employment somewhere else.
 Find the perfect workplace you dream of.
 If you think you are too good to be just an employee then start a business.
 Make it grow.
 Employ people and see for yourself if you would be a better employer than the employers you hate.

-You should not expect other people to solve your problem (or solve a problem for you) -not even if those people are mandated by their job description to solve those problems.
+You should not expect other people to solve your problems – not even if those people are mandated by their job description to solve those problems.
 They might not.
 Even if it is the moral obligation of a person to help you get out of a difficult situation, don’t expect that you’ll get help from that person.
 Be thankful if you’ll get it but one thing you OUGHT to learn is this – solve your own problems.
-Find a solution to whatever difficulty you are encountering.
+Find a solution to whatever difficulties you are encountering.

 Remember that people think and behave in different ways.
 The biggest disappointment you’ll ever encounter is when you expect that all people (or even half of them) are reasonable and conscientious.

 You will be gravely disappointed if you expect that the love, generosity and kindness you show will be reciprocated by your friends, loved ones or anyone around you.
+If they do then lucky you.
 Do not expect any of them to praise the good things you’re doing and express gratitude for the favors you do for them.
 Lucky you if they would.

 Lucky you, indeed, if the people you deal with , the leaders you elect, the ones you work with and work for, and your family and friends have conscience and conduct themselves within the bounds of reason.